 A final aspect of our commitment to the practicality of philosophy that we would highlight is our contribution to Millikin's moot court program.
-Although moot court is not a Philosophy Department program and is open to all interested (and gualified) students at the university, many of the students involved have been (and currently are) philosophy majors (minors).
+Although moot court is not a Philosophy Department program and is open to all interested (and qualified) students at the university, many of the students involved have been (and currently are) philosophy majors (minors).
 In addition, Dr. Money has been the faculty advisor for our moot court team since 2004.
 The simulation is educational in the best and fullest sense of the word.
 Beginning six weeks prior to the actual competition, Dr. Money meets with the participating students between 2-4 hours per week in the evenings.
 During these meetings, the students collectively analyze the closed-brief materials, work on the formulation of arguments representing both sides of the case, practice oral delivery and presentation of those arguments, and practice fielding questions from the other participants.
 During the competition, each team is given thirty minutes for argument and each team member must talk for at least ten minutes.
 Each team argues twice on each of the first two days, alternating between representing the petitioner and the respondent.
 Those teams that make the semi-final round argue an additional time, with one final argument made by those teams reaching the finals.
 Teams are judged on their knowledge of the case, their ability to formulate and present compelling arguments, and their ability to respond on their feet to difficult questions from the justices hearing the case.
 We have had great success since Dr. Money assumed leadership of this program.
-At the 2005 Model Illinois Government (MIG) competition, our two teams took first and second place in the competition, facing each other in the final round of the competition.
-One of our three student justices also won for most outstanding justice.
-At the 2006 MIG competition, one of our teams took third place and one of our student justices was elected to the position of Chief Justice for the 2007 competition.
-At the 2007 competition, our teams took second and third place, and the student serving as Chief Justice was re-elected to serve as Chief Justice for the 2008 competition.
-At the 2008 competition, one of our teams took first place and another team took third place.
-At the 2009 competition, our teams again took first and second place in the competition, facing each other in the final round of the competition.
-In addition, a student was honored as "most outstanding attorney."
+Over the past seven years, Millikin students have performed exceptionally well.
+At the 2005 competition, Millikin teams took first and second place in the competition, having to face each other in the final round of competition.
+In addition, one of our three student justices won the award for "most outstanding justice."
+We continued our success at the 2006 competition where one of our teams took third place in the competition.
+In addition, one of our student justices was elected to serve as Chief Justice for the 2007 competition.
+Millikin students continued to excel at the 2007 competition.
+Millikin teams took second and third place and the Millikin student serving as Chief Justice was re-elected for the 2008 competition.
+At the 2008 competition, Millikin teams once again performed well, taking first and third place in the competition.
+In 2009 Millikin teams again took first and second place, and a Millikin student was honored as "most outstanding attorney."
+In 2010, Millikin teams again took first and second place, and a Millikin student was again honored as "most outstanding attorney."
+Again in 2011, a Millikin team again took first place.
+This is now the fourth consecutive year a Millikin team has won the competition.
+In addition, a Millikin student was runner up for most outstanding attorney.
 Many of Millikin's core educational skills are facilitated in this simulation: critical and moral reasoning, oral communication skills, collaborative learning, etc. More importantly, however, these are the very same skill sets that are facilitated and emphasized in every philosophy course.
 Whether we call the activity "moot court" or "Introduction to Philosophy," the same skills sets - skills sets that are inherently practical - are being engaged and developed.